|

 higher in alcohol and aged 2 years.
 Those matured for five years can be called

 as these are typically flavored with coffee or eggs.
-We usually have some bottles of
+We used to have some bottles of

 "VOV," a Marsala with eggs which is basically liquid "zabaglione."

 There's not much of a market for especially fine Marsala.
-We had a special bottling
+We have a special bottling

-from the house of Florio at one time.
+from the house of Florio at a special price...
 The distributor no longer offers this due to

 the lack of interest.